Hishamkhashman1/Hishamkhashman1/README.md

 ## About

-Software engineer building backend systems, APIs and SaaS products.
+Fullstack engineer, building backend systems, APIs and SaaS products.
+I enjoy coding.

 Former consultant with a background in finance and operations.
 Today I spend most of my time designing, building and shipping software.